dnce17/pdf_to_survey_quiz/README.md

     * has various PDF files that test certain situations and edge cases
     * has few properly formatted quizzes to ensure program works with various quizzes
     * has test_main.py to ensure functionality of various functions
+* requirements.txt
+    * contains packages/libraries that this program requires to operate

 ### Why I Made This Project
 This project idea came about after I finished the [battle style quiz](https://github.com/dnce17/battle_style_quiz) project, which only lets users take a quiz to determine their battle style.
 While the code in the battle style quiz can be configured to make a personalized quiz, I figured it would be easier if users just needed to pass in a PDF file of a quiz they made in a text processor for the program to process and let users take.